JNRowe/rdial/README.rst

 The start time and duration fields are given as ISO-8601 formatted strings.

-If a line does not contain a duration entry then the task is currently running.
+If a line does not contain a duration entry then the task is considered to be currently running.

 Interface
 ---------